SERVICE AGREEMENT

 LIQUIDATED DAMAGES FOR DELAY

 If the Service Provider fails to deliver any deliverable by the agreed deadline and such failure is not caused by the Client or a force majeure event, the Client may deduct liquidated damages of 500.00 AUD per day for each calendar day of delay, up to a maximum of 10% of the total contract value.
-The parties acknowledge that such amount represents a genuine pre-estimate of the Client's loss and is not a penalty.
-This clause is subject to Australian common law principles on liquidated damages and shall be construed accordingly.
+The parties acknowledge that this amount represents a genuine pre-estimate of the Client's loss assessed at the date of this Agreement and is not a penalty (in accordance with the Australian common law as restated in Paciocco v Australia and New Zealand Banking Group Ltd [2016] HCA 28).

-Each party (the "Indemnifying Party") shall indemnify, defend, and hold harmless the other party and its officers, directors, employees, and agents from and against any and all claims, damages, losses, costs, and legal expenses (including on a full indemnity basis) arising from: (a) the Indemnifying Party's breach of this Agreement; (b) the Indemnifying Party's negligence or wilful misconduct; (c) any claim that materials or deliverables provided by the Indemnifying Party infringe any third-party intellectual property rights; or (d) the Service Provider's failure to comply with the Privacy Act 1988 (Cth) APPs in respect of personal information handled in connection with this Agreement.
+Each party (the "Indemnifying Party") shall indemnify, defend and hold harmless the other party and its officers, directors, employees and agents from and against any and all claims, damages, losses, costs and legal expenses (including on a full indemnity basis) arising from: (a) the Indemnifying Party's material breach of this Agreement; (b) the Indemnifying Party's negligence or wilful misconduct; (c) any claim that materials or deliverables supplied by the Indemnifying Party infringe any third-party intellectual property rights; and (d) any claim arising from the Service Provider's failure to comply with the Australian Privacy Principles in respect of personal information handled in connection with this Agreement.
+The indemnified party shall give the Indemnifying Party prompt written notice of any claim and reasonable cooperation in its defence; the Indemnifying Party shall control the defence and settlement of the claim, but shall not settle on terms that impose any liability or admission on the indemnified party without its prior written consent.

 Either party may terminate this Agreement without cause by providing 30 days' written notice.
-Either party may terminate immediately upon written notice if the other party: (a) materially breaches this Agreement and fails to remedy such breach within 14 days of written notice; (b) becomes insolvent, is wound up, or has a receiver or administrator appointed (see Corporations Act 2001 (Cth)); or (c) repeatedly fails to meet agreed service standards.
-Upon termination, the Client shall pay for all Services performed and expenses properly incurred to the termination date.
-Any Work Product not yet paid for remains the property of the Service Provider until full payment is received.
+Either party may terminate immediately upon written notice if the other party: (a) materially breaches this Agreement and fails to remedy such breach within fourteen (14) days of written notice; (b) becomes insolvent, has a controller, administrator, receiver or liquidator appointed, or enters into a scheme of arrangement (as those concepts are used in Chapter 5 of the Corporations Act 2001 (Cth)); (c) commits a serious or repeated breach of any law in connection with the Services; or (d) suffers a change of control to a competitor of the other party.
+Upon termination, the Client shall pay for all Services properly performed and reasonable expenses incurred to the termination date.
+Any Work Product not yet paid for remains subject to the Service Provider's title (or licence revocation, as applicable) until full payment is received.
+Clauses 5 (Consumer Guarantees), 7 (Confidentiality and Privacy), 9 (Limitation of Liability), 10 (Intellectual Property), 12 (Indemnification) and 14 (Dispute Resolution) survive termination.

-Any dispute arising out of or in connection with this Agreement shall first be referred to good faith negotiation between senior representatives for 15 business days.
-If unresolved, either party may refer the dispute to mediation administered by the Australian Disputes Centre ("ADC") or a mutually agreed mediator in New South Wales.
-If mediation is unsuccessful within 30 days of referral, either party may commence proceedings in the courts of New South Wales.
-Nothing prevents either party from seeking urgent interlocutory relief.
+Any dispute arising out of or in connection with this Agreement shall first be referred to good-faith negotiation between senior representatives for 15 business days.
+If unresolved, either party may refer the dispute to mediation administered by the Australian Disputes Centre (ADC) or a mutually agreed mediator in the capital city of New South Wales under the ADC Mediation Guidelines.
+If mediation is unsuccessful within thirty (30) days of referral, either party may commence proceedings in the courts of New South Wales.
+Nothing prevents either party from seeking urgent interlocutory relief at any time.

-This Agreement is governed by and construed in accordance with the laws of the State of New South Wales and, where applicable, the laws of the Commonwealth of Australia, without regard to conflict of laws principles.
-Each party submits to the non-exclusive jurisdiction of the courts of New South Wales.
+This Agreement is governed by and construed in accordance with the laws of the State or Territory of New South Wales and, where applicable, the laws of the Commonwealth of Australia, without regard to conflict-of-laws principles.
+Subject to the Dispute Resolution clause above, each party submits to the non-exclusive jurisdiction of the courts of New South Wales.

 James T. O'Brien